Controlling Smart Meters

 Can I lay a cable to help join the devices together?

-The meters and IHD can only be joined through a radio link.
+The meters and IHD (In Home Display) can only be joined through a radio link.
 This applies to all three standards of meters pre-SMETS, SMETS1 and SMETS2.
-However one or two suppliers may be able to offer a zigbee booster, this is similar to the wireless booster you can buy for your home broadband and just plug into a power socket.
+However, one or two suppliers may be able to offer a zigbee booster, this is similar to the wireless booster you can buy for your home broadband and just plug into a power socket.

-Our recommendation would be to let your supplier sort it out, as more powerful communications hub (868MHz) will be available to suppliers to install with SMETS2 meters where needed later in 2018.
+Our recommendation would be to let your supplier sort it out, as a communications hub (868MHz) with better reach will be available to suppliers to install with SMETS2 meters where needed from mid 2020.
+(Updated: 2020-02-09)

 Can smart meters be upgraded?

 Smart meters can have a firmware upgrade just like your computer or mobile phone.
-The upgrade will be used to fix faults and add new functionality and should be carried out in the background without any impact on the customer.
+The upgrade will be used to fix faults and add new functionality and should be carried out in the background with little impact on the customer.
 Indeed this feature is being used to allow SMETS1 meters to be upgraded for the SMETS2 systems; this will allow them all to interoperate.
 (Updated: 2019-10-21)